SionBayliss/MHO_analysis/README.md

 Note: Multiple diverse prokaryotic and eukaryotic sample libraries were included in this run.
 For this analysis we are only interested in the target barcode.
 To be conservative we remove other barcodes first.

-We will demultiplex the fail reads by finding the closest match to the barcode string (the threshold is less than 14 substitutions, insetions or deletions between the sequence and the barcode).
+We will demultiplex the fail reads by finding the closest match to the barcode string (the threshold is less than 14 substitutions, insertions or deletions between the sequence and the barcode).
 Reads are also trimmed of adapter sequence if possible.

 ```
 cd $DIR/Reads/minION/